cloudsolver/aws-saa/atoms/ECS.md

 **EC2 Launch Type**
 - Each EC2 instance must run the ECS Agent to register in the ECS Cluster so AWS can start top containers.
 - IAM Roles for ECS: ECS Agent.
-Makes API calls to ECS services, sends container logs to CloudWatch, pull Docker image from ECR, reference sensitive data in Secrets Manager or [[SSM]] Parameter Store. **ECS Task Role** allows each task to have a specific role.
+Makes API calls to ECS services, sends container logs to CloudWatch, pull Docker image from ECR, reference sensitive data in Secrets Manager or [[SSM Parameter Store]] Parameter Store. **ECS Task Role** allows each task to have a specific role.

 > **Fargate Launch Type**
 >No need to provision the infrastructure